 Aside from the naked chickpeas, this hummus recipe differs from others I've tried before in a few other ways.
 First, the chickpeas are pulsed into a fine powder before any other ingredients are added.
 Next, there is no oil in the recipe.
 And lastly, there is more tahini than I have ever used before.
 All of it adds up to a mighty fine hummus.
 You can adjust the amount of liquid to make it thinner or thicker, and use more or less lemon and garlic as you like.
 I tend to tread carefully with the garlic, as the flavour might seem mild at first, but will bloom over time.
 Also!
 Not all tahini is created equal - if you use a coarser tahini, your hummus will not be quite as smooth.
 If you can't find chana dal you can use regular chickpeas.
 I recommend you peel them.
 I'm sorry, but I really do.

-2-4 Tbsp freshly squeezed lemon juice (I use 4)
+2-4 tablespoon freshly squeezed lemon juice (I use 4)

 2 cloves of garlic, roughly chopped